Want to Work Remotely Abroad? Try These 15 Cities for Digital Nomads

 In Bali's youthful hipster enclave—the “Brooklyn of Bali,” for better or worse—a day at the office might mean posting up at a dapper coworking space with surf and beach breaks, fueled by a steady diet of smoothie bowls, raw desserts, and cold drip coffee.
 Rates at coworking staple Dojo Bali start at $75 a week, and your facilities include an onsite cafe and pool.
 Your two-bedroom villa will also clock in well under $1,000 a month.

-This is a colony of bespoke bikini and jewelry designers, startup gurus, and full-time Instagrammers, whiling away the days at perky beach bars and yoga studios.
+This is a colony of bespoke bikini and jewelry designers, startup gurus, and full-time Instagrammers whiling away the days at perky beach bars and yoga studios.
 There’s Deus Ex Machina, a motorcycle-cum-surf shop that’s more like an entertainment compound with food; there’s Pretty Poison, a bar with a skate park hosting regular music gigs.
-You get the idea.
-Bali’s closed for now, so maybe use this downtime to work on your personal brand—you’re gonna need it. —Barbara Woolsey
+You get the idea. —Barbara Woolsey

 This tightly bunched nest of glass high-rises and trim bungalows feels like the edge of the world, where Canada plugs into the Pacific Rim.
 The tech scene caps a belt of information workers that reaches through Seattle and Portland and Silicon Valley; the sheer quantity of TV and film made here has earned it the nickname "Hollywood North."

 If you're the type who likes to work hard and play hard, who’s given to slacklining and beach yoga and trail-running, you'll love it here in the mild North.
-Knock off work at 5 when New York offices are dark, and go savor the sunset from above the clouds on a 4,000-foot mountain, or night ski with birdlike views of the ships anchored in English Bay.
+Knock off work at 5 and go savor the sunset from above the clouds on a 4,000-foot mountain, or night ski with birdlike views of the ships anchored in English Bay.

-Cost of living isn’t the lowest, but earning US dollars will take you far, and your passport is license to play both sides of the border.
-And while that border remains closed for now, it probably hasn’t stopped you from Googling “how to move to Canada ” more than just a few times lately. —Sam Eifling
+The cost of living isn’t the lowest, but earning US dollars will take you far, and your passport is license to play both sides of the border.
+And given the state of things, it feels safe to assume you've Googled “how to move to Canada” more than just a few times lately. —Sam Eifling